synqs/Electronics/README.md

+This project is licensed under the terms of the MIT license.

-# Electronics in the matterwave
+# Electronics in the SynQS collaboration

 Here we have several electronics projects.